-Chemistry—the study of how matter and energy interact—is an essential topic if you pursue an education in a scientific field such as biology, physics, geology, environmental science, health careers, engineering, industry, and more.
+Chemistry—the study of how matter and energy interact—is essential if you pursue an education in a scientific field such as biology, physics, geology, environmental science, health careers, engineering, industry, and more.
 Chemistry is the "central science" for its connecting role among multiple disciplines.
-A foundation in chemistry will help you understand the world around you and improve your ability to make informed decisions through its emphasis on objective reasoning and problem-solving.
+A foundation in chemistry will help you understand the world around you and improve your ability to make informed decisions by emphasizing objective reasoning and problem-solving.

 At Elgin Community College, your studies in chemistry will include qualitative and quantitative fundamentals and the practical aspects of chemistry in various career fields, including chemical technicians, quality control analysts, food scientists, health and safety engineers, and more.